Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

    * Learn what has changed about the market timing

 ### Deliverables
-* Have a document detailing the target customer profile, initial product, and how it’s going to ideally work + brand / how you think you’ll get to them
+* Have a document detailing the target customer profile, initial product, and how it’s going to ideally work and brand / how you think you’ll get to them

 ### What do people get wrong at this stage?
 * Think target customer is bigger than it is
 * Failure to pick a product
 * Don’t talk to customers, or don’t talk to them enough.
 Figure out which of your assumptions are wrong.
 The quicker you can correct them the better off you'll be.